Instance-JS/Instance/docs/ADR.md

 ### Decision

-Implement a meta-constructor using a custom `Symbol.hasInstance` on Instance (and propagate to subclasses).
+Implement a meta-constructor using a custom `Symbol.hasInstance` on the Instance base class (and propagate it to subclasses).
 The handler explicitly verifies the subclass constructor's prototype chain or marker properties, falling back to native behavior:

 - **For subclass constructors**: Confirms `def.prototype instanceof base` or equivalent linkage.
 - **Auto-propagates during instantiation**: If `new.target !== Instance`, set `subclass[Symbol.hasInstance]` via an internal helper.